Ghent University offers a wide range of courses within the broader international law domain.

 - Diplomatic Law and Multilateral Negotiations (F. Maes)

 The international law moot court and the international human rights moot court enable highly motivated students to take part resp. in an international law moot court competition such as the Philip C. Jessup Competition or the Telders Competition, or in the Inter-American Human Rights Moot Court Competition.
+More specifically, students can choose from a multitude of moot courts such as:

 In addition, students taking part in the advanced course on diplomatic law and multilateral negotiations (F. Maes) are involved a series of simulated multilateral negotiations or take part in the annual Model United Nations (MUN) organized by the Flemish United Nations Association (VVN).